-Requirement/Course Outcome Due by : Action by parent/guardian To support in meeting the with him/her, and encourage and support questions about this matter, please cont Please complete the acknowledgement additional comments if you wish.
-Yours sincerely rt him/her to ca act the school. rry out the required ac Micha ael Windred Please detach this section and return to the school l .
-Requirements for the satisfactory cor mpletion of a l Higher School Certific cate Course I have received the letter dated satisfactorily completed - HSr ng that is in danger of not having I am aware that this course may not ap pear on his Hi gher School Certificate Record of Achievement.
-I am also aware that the determination ineligible for the award of the Higher Sch • nents may make his Parent/Guardian's signature: Date: Student's signature: Date:
+Task Name/Course Requirement/Course Outcome Date Task Initially Due Action Required by Student Date to be Completed by : Action by parent/guardian To support in meeting the cowith him/her, and encourage and support in questions about this matter, please contact.
+Please complete the acknowledgement be additional comments if you wish.
+Yours sincerely him/her to ca t the school.
+Please detach this section and return to I have received the letter dated satisfactorily completed - HSC. indicatir ng that is in danger of not have ving • I am aware that this course may not appe ear on his Hig ther School Certificate Record of Achiever ment.
+I am also aware that the determination of ineligible for the award of the Higher School Parent/Guardian's signature: Date: Student's signature: Date: ABN 182 461 982 66 Principal: